kenkyhuang/shopify-dw/README.md

 <b>Overview</b>

 This is a basic script to pull data from Shopify's API and push it into a local mySQL data warehouse.
+The schema is very simple -- no surrogate keys, no slowly changing dimensions -- and uses Shopify object IDs as primary keys.

 Tables include:

 - Product
 - SKU